Skip to content

 I’m a co-founder at Amelia Artists and Amelia Recordings, where I serve musicians in building lasting creative legacies.

-I’ve overseen campaigns that have resulted in hundreds of millions of track streams, JUNO and Grammy nominations, an Academy Awards nomination, and a New York Times Best Seller.
+Together with our artists and partners, I have overseen and directed campaigns that have resulted in over 1.5 million albums sold in the pre-streaming era, hundreds of millions of track streams, seven Gold certifications, twelve JUNO Award nominations with four wins, a Grammy nomination, an Academy Awards nomination, and a New York Times Best Seller.

 I got into the music industry 20 years ago by managing my first band Jets Overhead.
 I’ve had the rare experience of standing on stage at major festivals such as Coachella and Bonnaroo as both a musician and a manager.
 My perspective on creativity and the industry comes from merging these paths.

 I believe in lifelong creativity and enjoy starting new creative experiments.
-I wrote an album of love songs to propose to my wife, and I still love playing guitar and piano in the studio with my current project Astrocolor.
+I still love playing guitar and piano in the studio with my current project Astrocolor.

 Thanks for stopping by and please feel free to get in touch – I’ll do my best to be helpful!